cdrummey216/whoami/whoami.md

 #### What am I?

 I am a living being.
+I am the hands before my eyes, the steps before my feet, the voice in my throat.
+I am this much, at least.

 #### Where am I?